-In this article I will not tell you how to root your phone, because that’s different for every phone, so let’s start.
+This article is about what is rooting and what is root.
+In this article, I will not tell you how to root your phone, because that’s different for every phone, so let’s start.

 What is Root?

-Just like the wood of a tree root is the basic directory of Android it is the directory where everything else is stored, so the actual definition of root is that, this is the basic directory of Android where all the apps that have installed or the app data is stored.
+Just like the wood of a tree root is the basic directory of Android it is the directory where everything else is stored, so the actual definition of the root is that this is the basic directory of Android where all the apps that have installed or the app data is stored.

 After rooting your phone, you can install various root app start of PMO functionalities and normal app that you use just for an example viper FX, it’s an equalizer app that increases volume by quite a bit and you should check that out and there are lot more apps like that.

 You can also delete, replace or make changes to the system elements like the system apps, like the Tyler Settings app, System UI Sigma.

 Why should you root your Android?

-So now you know what root is, you will also like to know that routing is the process of gaining root access or in simple words it’s a process of allowing you to make changes to the root directory, it is done by a simple procedure, you just have to place some binaries under /system/ xbins.
+So now you know what root is, you will also like to know that routing is the process of gaining root access or in simple words, it’s a process of allowing you to make changes to the root directory, it is done by a simple procedure, you just have to place some binaries under /system/ xbins.

 Rooting does not void the warranty of your phone, but in the process of rooting you will have to unlock your bootloader, and unlocking the bootloader will void your warranty so if in the process of routing you have to unlock your bootloader then you have to worry about your warranty.

-When you install a new custom rom the whole system partition is deleted and new system elements replace them.
-So all the root binaries that were placed in /system/xbin will be deleted and you have to add them again, unless your custom ROM is pre-rooted.
+When you install a new custom ROM the whole system partition is deleted and new system elements replace them.
+So all the root binaries that were placed in /system/xbin will be deleted and you have to add them again unless your custom ROM is pre-rooted.